lgarceau768/cryptovesting/readme.md

 - [demoVideos](/demoVideos)
 Contains demo videos when a milestone is reached

-# Noticed Blockers
-- going to need to use a headless browser for scraping from tokenfomo
-due to the fact that there (protection) from scraping is not populating the entire html table with all the coins from the past 24 hours until
-the user clicks
-- with a headless browser and driver (Chromium with Python Selenium)
-we are able to programmitically click the button and then retrieve
-the information

 # Info
 This is how the process essentially works.
 1. A controller chrome instance is opened (must change path in [selenium_scrape](/pyFiles/selenium_scrape.py))